guleedali/guleedali-guleedali.github.io/_projects/1_project.md

 ---
 layout: page
-title: Past Hydroclimate of the Western United States
+title: Hydroclimate of the Western United States
 description: stratigraphy + geomorphology + geochronology
 img: assets/img/Mill Creek delta.jpg
 importance: 1
 category: work
 related_publications: true
 ---
 The formation of vast lakes in the arid basins of the western United States marks a major hydroclimatic change of the Quaternary.
-These lakes serve as natural rain gauges, recording dramatic fluctuations in water availability, evident from shorelines carved tens to hundreds of meters above modern valley floors
+These lakes serve as natural rain gauges, recording dramatic fluctuations in water availability, evident from shorelines carved tens to hundreds of meters above modern valley floors.

+This project seeks to map regional wetness changes during the Quaternary--specifically, during the last glaciation and current interglaciation (70 thousand years ago to present).

 Every project has a beautiful feature showcase page.
 It's easy to include images in a flexible 3-column grid format.